andre5Jr/soc-analyst-Digital-Forensics-And-Incident-Response-Disgruntled/README.md

 🔍 Task Breakdown

-✏️ Task 1: Identify Elevated Package Installation
+✏️ Task 1: The user installed a package on the machine using elevated privileges.
+According to the logs, what is the full COMMAND?

 ⭕️ Objective: Find the exact command used to install a package with sudo.